ludvigdoeser/scalableMLproject/README.md

 One example of our training and validation error for the best hyperparameter setting in the above table are plotted as follows.
 ![Training_Loss](https://user-images.githubusercontent.com/117981189/212438465-03b5883d-459a-4544-836e-590ca8d35e52.png)

 Finally, we end up using a model that was trained for 179 epochs, with validation split ratio of 0.1 (with different random seed value from the hyperparameter tuning) and applying early stopping.
-The training of our model utilizes all the accessible data to 4th of January.
+The training of our model utilizes all the accessible data to January 4th of 2023.
 One sample code for our training with `adam` optimization is given as the following `create_model` function.

 ```python
 def create_model(LSTM_filters=64,